kipe/resin-influx/blog_post.md

 Overall I'm more than satisfied with the performance.
 The number of points was fairly extreme, at least for my usecases.
 Typically I use a logging interval of 60 - 120 seconds, so the number of points is reduced by quite a lot.
-If the performance stays linear, I could fetch hourly averages for a month in under 500 milliseconds even on a first generation Raspberry Pi.
-This is on par with my current logging solutions, but a lot easier to manage and to create different averages for different uses.

-My main reason for saving the data to the device instead of the cloud is that I want all the functionality of my applications even when offline.
-Typically the devices I develop and use are used in remote locations, where 3G / 4G coverage may be unreliable.
-To be sure of the correct functionality, I want the data logged constantly.
-This would require some sort of logging on the device anyways, so why not store all the data on the device...
+This performance testing lead to converting my existing home automation system to run on InfluxDB.
+After I managed to import my old CSV log files to InfluxDB, there's 35 different series of measurements in the database.
+This adds up to around 10 million measurement points.

+With InfluxDB, I can fetch the values of each sensor for any given time range, average them and get the results in a reasonable format with a single query:

+`SELECT MEAN(value) FROM sensor WHERE time > '2016-03-01' AND time < '2016-03-02' GROUP BY time(5m), id`

+In the current system, this query takes about 700 milliseconds.
+Best of all, the result is JSON.
+This means I can just pass these results directly to the web-based user interface without any processing on the Raspberry Pi.
+This of course reduces the load on the Pi dramatically.